The Fix

 Scaling from one autonomous unit to many requires a transitional fund ring-fenced from the annual budget cycle and a CTO-CEO decision pair that collapses boundary decisions to two people.
 The chapter specifies how the CTO is measured and what remains central after the transition.

-The CTO of a Nordic insurer had the first autonomous unit running for four months.
-Claims resolution time was down 31%.
-Deployment frequency had tripled.
-The evidence was unambiguous, and she needed three more units by end of year to reach the tipping point described in the previous chapter: the point at which the autonomous model becomes self-evidently better than what it replaced, and the question shifts from “should we restructure?” to “why does everything else still work the old way?”
+The CTO of a Nordic insurer had the first autonomous unit running for four months, with claims resolution time down 31% and deployment frequency tripled.
+The evidence was unambiguous, and she needed three more units by end of year to reach the tipping point she was counting on: the point at which the contrast becomes too plain to keep filing under “too early to tell,” and the question “should we restructure?” gives way, at least among the people who decide, to “why does everything else still work the old way?”

-She escalated.
-The CEO agreed the investment was necessary.
-The CFO agreed in principle.
-The process to secure cross-business-unit funding took eleven weeks.
-By the time the budget was approved, the senior engineer she had identified for the payments unit lead had accepted an offer elsewhere.
-He had been carrying twelve years of payments domain knowledge that the organisation had never asked him to write down.
+So she escalated.
+The CEO agreed the investment was necessary and the CFO agreed in principle, but the process to secure cross-business-unit funding took eleven weeks, and by the time the budget was approved the senior engineer she had identified to lead the payments unit had accepted an offer elsewhere, carrying with him twelve years of payments domain knowledge that the organisation had never asked him to write down.
 The window for the second unit moved from Q2 to Q4.
-The claims unit continued to operate, producing evidence that made the surrounding dysfunction visible.
-The surrounding dysfunction continued to operate, producing evidence that it could outlast any change that required its own budget model to fund it.
-The previous chapter described how to launch one autonomous unit: selecting the process, drafting the governance charter, protecting the unit's autonomy through the first ninety days.
-This chapter describes the budget and authority structure that makes the transition from one unit to twelve possible within the window where executive attention holds.
+The claims unit continued to operate, producing evidence that made the surrounding dysfunction visible, while the surrounding dysfunction continued to operate, producing evidence that it could outlast any change that required its own budget model to fund it.
+Launching one autonomous unit requires selecting the process, drafting the governance charter, and protecting the unit's autonomy through the first ninety days.
+Extending from the first unit to the next, while the evidence it produces is still fresh, requires a budget and authority structure the existing model does not provide.

 The payments unit began decomposition the following Monday.